A Study Evaluating the Safety, Pharmacokinetics (PK), and Preliminary Efficacy of ABBV-399 in Participants With Advanced Solid Tumors

 - Participants may not be enrolled into the osimertinib Combination Therapy Arm E

 if they have the following:

 - History of hypersensitivity to active or inactive excipients of osimertinib.

-- History of osimertinib dose reduction to below 80 mg once a day (QD).
+- History of osimertinib dose reduction.

 - Refractory nausea and vomiting, chronic gastrointestinal diseases, inability to swallow the formulated product, or previous significant bowel resection that would preclude adequate absorption of osimertinib.